In-Place Server Configuration

 Chooseon the main menu.

-In the left-hand pane that lists all the existing server configurations, click Add and select In-place in the pop-up menu.
+In the left-hand pane that lists all the existing server configurations, click Add and select In-place from the list.

 Click the Use as Default toolbar button to have CLion silently apply the current configuration in the following cases: